QuickSpot/walter-documentation/walter-modem/arduino_esp-idf/reference/coap.md

 | `rsp`           | Optional modem response structure to save the result in.           | **NULL** |

 <!-- tabs:end -->

+#### Returns

+`bool`
+True on success,
+false if no data arrived, if there was an error or if no data is expected (eg. no ring received).

+---

 ## Enums